akihikodaki/dts/test_plans/ddp_ppp_l2tp_test_plan.rst

 Dynamic flow type mapping eliminates usage of number of hard-coded flow types in bulky if-else statements.
-For instance, when configure hash enable flags for RSS in i40e_config_hena() function and will make partitioning FVL in i40e PMD more scalable.
+For instance, when configure hash enable flags for RSS in i40e_config_hena() function and will make partitioning Intel® Ethernet 700 Series in i40e PMD more scalable.

 I40e PCTYPEs are statically mapped to RTE_ETH_FLOW_* types in DPDK, defined in rte_eth_ctrl.h, flow types used to define ETH_RSS_* offload types in